 County/tribal case managers must meet the employment requirements of their employer.
 County case manager’s employment qualifications are determined by the county/tribe but cannot be lower than the educational and experience requirements for service coordinators employed by certified agencies.

 A contracted provider with a county/tribe must:

-Current or new providers requesting certification must complete and sign the Certification Application (DHS-5068) indicating they are applying for state certification as a provider of RSC–TCM.
+Current or new providers requesting certification must complete and sign the Certification Application (DHS-5068) (PDF) indicating they are applying for state certification as a provider of RSC–TCM.

 Providers complete and sign the Provider Certification Application and mail or fax it to: